jercowd/lotr-project/README.md

 ## Acknowledgments

-This project was built by following the 'Learn React.js by Building a Lord Of The Rings Web App' tutorial on Smoljames' channel.
+This project was built by following the 'Learn React.js by Building a Lord Of The Rings Web App' tutorial on Smoljames' YouTube channel.
 Special thanks to the creator for providing excellent guidance.

 ## Contributing